wp-plugins/dandyid-services/readme.txt

 Yes.
 But you can initiate a refresh at any time by going to **Settings->DandyID Services**, and pressing the **Save** button.

+**What is the purpose of the "Theme-alignment NEEDS FIX" setting on the options page?**

+After activating the plugin, a small number of users have observed:

+  - Misaligned posts
+  - Missing content
+  - Plugins that have disappeared
+  - Footer either missing or misaligned

+This setting corrects a problem in some themes that precede the DandyID sidebar with an opening DIV tag, but fail to generate the corresponding closing DIV tag.

+When "Theme-alignment NEEDS FIX" is chosen, the DandyID plugin generates a closing DIV tag.

 **What languages are currently supported on the settings page ?**

-Chinese
+  - Chinese
-French
+  - French
-German
+  - German
-Hebrew
+  - Hebrew
-Italian
+  - Italian
-Polish
+  - Polish
-Russian
+  - Russian
-Slovak
+  - Slovak
-Spanish (sp)
+  - Spanish (sp)
-Spanish (mx)
+  - Spanish (mx)

 **Known Issues and Workarounds**